 Airports can be confusing, particularly in the case of terminals designed for the jet era that haven’t adapted as well to modern aviation.
-The terminal shift at Los Angeles International Airport earlier this year has inspired improved wayfinding, but we still get questions every week about how to get around and between terminals at LAX.
+The terminal shift at Los Angeles International Airport in 2017 has inspired improved wayfinding, but we still get questions every week about how to get around and between terminals at LAX.

 It’s not intuitive.

-A recent post from reader Rohit reminded me that I’ve meant to address this in a blog post, with visuals that will hopefully be helpful to others as well.
-If you frequent LAX, please feel free to share your tips in the comments as well.
-(Note: all maps are courtesy Los Angeles World Airports, Family Circus-style annotations by me).
+A post from reader Rohit a few years ago encouraged me to address this in a blog post, and it’s been one of the most popular posts on OMAAT every week since then.
+I’ve updated the post with new airlines and terminal listings, along with some visuals, but if you frequent LAX, please feel free to share your tips in the comments as well.
+(Note: all LAX terminal maps are courtesy Los Angeles World Airports, Family Circus-style annotations by me).

 To start, it’s worth reiterating that if you have a valid boarding pass for a same-day departure from any LAX terminal, you can enter and clear security at any terminal.
 This may or may not be a benefit, depending on your situation, but it’s good to know the rule.